KeyteqLabs/keymedia-extension/README.md

 ### Test it in your browser

 Its simple!
-Just head over to _mydomain.com/ezote/delegate/ezr_keymedia/user_test/tags_ and it will read your installations available KeyMedia connections and let you do tag search in them.
+Just head over to _mydomain.com/ezote/delegate/keymedia/user_test/tags_ and it will read your installations available KeyMedia connections and let you do tag search in them.
 You can look at this example class for code as well, its in _modules/user_test/UserTest.php_.

+## Upgrade old beta version

+KeyMedia was initially named *ezr_keymedia*, and if you have a copy of the extension named as that you must do a few steps:

+* Change git-repo to the aforementioned one (if running from git)
+* Git pull (if running from git)
+* Rename extension; `mv extension/ezr_keymedia extension/keymedia`
+* Run sql-upgrade; `mysql -u username -p -h host databasename < sql/mysql/upgrade-1.0.sql`
+* Regenerate autoloads and purge cache